Product Centred Financial Planning is where you treat the money as

 - ISO 22222:2005 defines the personal financial planning process (for product advisers)

-and specifies ethical behaviour, competences, and experience requirements for personal financial planners.
+and specifies ethical behaviour, competencies, and experience requirements for personal financial planners.

 - These advisers are PRISM sellers.
 Protection, retirement, investments, savings, and